jtornholm/Raspberry-Pi-Adafruit.IO-Interface/README.md

 Additionally this set up adds a realy board to control an outlet to switch on and off a light or some other device.

+<strong>Go ahead and ssh into your Raspberry Pi via terminal or a ssh client:
+ssh pi@raspberrypi.local</strong>

 <h3> Make sure you're using Python 3! <H3>